 Manufacturers solve this by only allowing their top contractors to provide the top warranties.
 As Master Elite® contractors, GAF allows us to provide the best shingle warranty in the business: the Golden Pledge™, which covers materials for 40-50 years and workmanship for 20-30 years.

-For low slope roofs that require roofing membranes like TPO or PVC, Master and Master Select™ contractors can offer the unbeatable Diamond Pledge™ NDL Roof Guarantee.
+For flat and low slope roofs that require roofing membranes like TPO or PVC, Master and Master Select™ contractors can offer the unbeatable Diamond Pledge™ NDL Roof Guarantee.
 This warranty covers the cost of repairs from a material defect in full for 20-35 years.

 When contractors offer these specialty warranties it means several very important things: